Dark ultrawide workspace supporting the Carta Healthcare case study

 What I Owned

-I owned the design and implementation of end-to-end ETL and NLP pipelines for clinical data workflows, including normalization strategy, schema alignment, extraction integration, and the practical shape of how outputs became usable downstream.
+I owned the design and implementation of end-to-end ETL and NLP pipelines for clinical data workflows, including normalization strategy, schema alignment, extraction integration, validation logic, and the practical shape of how outputs became usable downstream.

 Reflection